De Bow's Review: Publication history

 This magazine was often published monthly, with several interruptions, from January 1846 until June 1880, and then changed up through 1884.
 The magazine's publication was disrupted during the American Civil War after August 1864 but resumed in January 1866.
 After 1880, the magazine underwent a number of name revisions, and in 1884, it was either renamed to or absorbed by the Agricultural Review and Industrial Monthly of New York.
 (De Bow himself had died in 1867).

 De Bow began this magazine in New Orleans in January 1846 as the Commercial Review of the South and West.
 It was published in New Orleans almost every year, except 1865, It was disrupted and 1864, when it was based in Columbia, South Carolina.
 He also published it in other cities as well: in Washington, DC, between 1853 and 1857 (during his tenure as Head of the US Census), continuing until 1860, and then in Charleston, South Carolina from 1861 to 1862.
 By the start of the Civil War, it was the most widely-circulated southern periodical.
 De Bow wrote much of each issue himself.

 These were the editors of De Bow's Review: from January 1846 to February 1867, J. D. B. De Bow; from April 1867 to February 1868, R. G. Barnwell and E. Q. Bell; from March 1868 to December 1879, W. M. Burwell.
 DeBow's Review was published in New Orleans, 1846–1852; then New Orleans and Washington, DC, 1853–1860; New Orleans and Charleston, South Carolina, 1861–1862; only Columbia, South Carolina, in 1864; then again in New Orleans, 1866–1880.

 Content

 Prior to the American Civil War (1861–1865), the journal contained everything from agricultural reports, statistical data, and economic analysis to literature, political opinion, and commentary.
 The magazine took an increasingly pro-Southern and eventually secessionist perspective in the late 1850s and the early 1860s.
 It defended slavery in response to Abolitionism, published an article in the 1850s that urged the South to resume the African slave trade, and advocated Southern nationalism as the Civil War approached.
+Samuel A. Cartwright's article on drapetomania was published by DeBow's.

 After the war, the magazine resumed publication on commercial, political, and cultural topics; urged acceptance of the Reconstruction program of the Union under President Andrew Johnson; and even printed articles from former abolitionists.